Thomas ten Brinke

 Thomas ten Brinke (born 23 February 2005) is a Dutch former racing driver who last competed in the 2021 Formula Regional Championship with ART Grand Prix.
 He previously finished third in the Spanish F4 Championship with MP Motorsport.

 Career

 Karting

-Thomas was inspired by his father Bernhard ten Brinke's ventures in rallying, and started karting competitively in 2018.
+Ten Brinke was inspired by his father Bernhard ten Brinke's ventures in rallying, and started karting competitively in 2018.
 He was champion in the 2018 German Junior Kart Championship in OKJ.
 In 2019, also in the OKJ class, he finished third in the FIA Karting European Championship and won the FIA Karting World Championship.
 In addition, he finished second in the WSK Euro Series and third in the WSK Champions Cup.
 In 2020, he moved to OK class, but did not compete in the final round of the FIA Karting European Championship and finished thirteenth.

 Lower formulae

 In 2020, ten Brinke made his single seater debut in the F4 Spanish Championship with MP Motorsport.
 He received coaching from former Formula 1 driver Giedo van der Garde.
 Despite not competing in the first two rounds, ten Brinke finished the season third in the standings with 187 points.
 He took four podiums in his first five races, and took his maiden win at the final race of the season.